mpuzey/panda/README.md

 There are some additional requirements for the data:
 * Appointments can be cancelled, but cancelled appointments cannot be reinstated.  ✅
-* Appointments should be considered 'missed' if they are not set to 'attended' by the end of the appointment. ❌
+* Appointments should be considered 'missed' if they are not set to 'attended' by the end of the appointment. ❌ - Some cron could be implemented to scan the db of appointments and update any past appointments to missed if not attended
 * Ensure that all NHS numbers are checksum validated. ✅
 * Ensure that all postcodes can be coerced into the correct format. ✅